 ASC 740 requires a valuation allowance to reduce the deferred tax assets reported if, based on the weight of available evidence, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-After consideration of all the evidence, both positive and negative, the Company has recorded a full valuation allowance against its deferred tax assets at

-December 31, 2017 and 2018 because the Company's management has determined that it is more likely than not that these assets will not be realized.
+After consideration of all the evidence, both positive and negative, the Company has recorded a full valuation allowance against its deferred tax assets at December 31, 2017, December 31, 2018 or June 30, 2018 (unaudited) and June 30, 2019 (unaudited) because the Company's management has determined that it is more likely than not that these assets will not be realized.
 The increase in the valuation allowance of \$3.8 million in 2018 primarily relates to the net loss incurred by the Company.